-&lt;sup>2 Includes the Objectives/Guidelines of all comingled funds.
+2 Includes the Objectives/Guidelines of all comingled funds.

 The Board believes that prudent management of risk is a central element of the investment function and that diversification among asset classes will reduce risk and enhance returns of the overall investment portfolio in the long term.
+Further, the Board believes that strategic asset allocation has the greatest impact on long-term investment returns and volatility.